silexlabs/Silex-v2-prototype2/readme.txt

 ** to do **

 bugs !
-- editeur texte / enrichissement non pris en compte
-- IE and null in styles
-- replace getElementsByClassName by Application.getComponents
-- display none => how to get it back??
-- display inline => 0 width
 * delete a container when it is a master or not, and uncheck master when the container is not on any page
 * ecouter window.resize, et dispatcher window.resize dans Page::open
 * pas de "name" par defaut car tooltip relou